Neewollah: History

-While the Pageant & Medallion Hunt went on in 2020, other activities were cancelled.
+While the Pageant & Medallion Hunt went on in 2020, other activities were canceled.

 Queen Neelah Pageant

 Queen Neelah is a tradition of the Neewollah festival.
-Girls ages 17–18 from Independence and neighboring cities are allowed to compete in this pageant, usually there are around 25-30 contestants.
+Girls ages 17–18 from Independence and neighboring cities are allowed to compete in this pageant; usually there are around 25–30 contestants.
 There are two nights of the pageant, the talent portion and then the coronation.
 However, there are many activities the contestants must attend behind the scenes, such as the pop party, a tea party, a brunch, and they are also interviewed by the judges and have to create a bio.
-On the coronation night the girls dress up in their dresses and walk the stage one at a time, at the end of the night the awards are handed out.
+On the coronation night, the girls dress up in their dresses and walk the stage one at a time, at the end of the night the awards are handed out.
 The awards are Miss Talent, Miss Originality, Miss Beauty, Miss Interview, Miss Fashion, Miss Poise, Miss Personality, Miss Photogenic, 2nd Runner Up, 1st Runner Up, and Queen Neelah.

 The Grand Parade

 The two-hour-long Grand Parade starts at the corner of Penn and Chestnut.
-It proceeds from Memorial Hall south on Main St. east to Sixth St., south one block to Maple where it turns west to Ninth St. The final leg travels north on Ninth St. ending just short of the Independence Middle School.
+It proceeds from Memorial Hall south on Main St. east to Sixth St., south one block to Maple, where it turns west to Ninth St. The final leg travels north on Ninth St., ending just short of Independence Middle School.
 The Grand Parade is exceedingly well attended.
 Parade goers set up chairs on the front row in the wee hours of the morning on parade day.
 As the "great fly over" occurs at 11 a.m. the crowd will be five deep in many places along the route.
 There are free street acts, the carnival, and food concessions along Penn Ave. both before and after the Neewollah Grand Parade.